Brincliffe Open: History

 Notable gentleman players participating in the 1885 tournament, included Wimbledon singles finalist and two doubles champion Ernest Renshaw., Ernest Wool Lewis the South of England Championships title holder, and Ireland's Ernest Browne the Wimbledon singles finalist.

 The first men's singles title was won by America's James Dwight who defeated Britain's Arthur John Stanley.
 The women's singles title was won by Beatrice Wood who defeated Florence Mardall.
 In 1927 Phyllis Satterthwaite played at the tournament.

 Venue

-The Brincliffe Lawn Tnnis Club was established in 1883 at Cemetery Road, Sharrow, Sheffield where it remained until 1901 when it moved to Brincliffe Hill.
+The Brincliffe Lawn Tennis Club was established in 1883 at Cemetery Road, Sharrow, Sheffield where it remained until 1901 when it moved to Brincliffe Hill.
 In 1924 according to the Yorkshire Lawn Tennis Association the club consisted of six grass courts and four hard courts, The annual tournament was still being played as late as 1927.